What 7 AI tools cite for real business categories.

 How these get produced

 Each teardown is the public anonymized version of the same forensic measurement we run for a paying customer’s engagement.
 The structural axes (cross-engine, cross-competitor, source-type, position-in-answer) are evidence-grade.
-The pattern-readiness rule (MOAT.md rule 5: 3+ usable runs per category before claiming a pattern) is cleared for every teardown above.
+The internal pattern-readiness rule (3+ usable runs per category before claiming a pattern) is cleared for every teardown above.
+The question sets are hash-locked and each run is dated on the /claims/ ledger.
 Full methodology: /methodology/.

 Future teardowns will publish here as new categories are measured.
 Customers in measured categories see their named, unredacted version of the same data inside the paid engagement deliverable.
 The public version stays anonymized at the firm level per the non-customer rule.